-- (1) Not less than twenty-five percent, by area, of the real property within the district is a blighted area; and - (2) The improvements of the area is likely to enhance significantly the value of substantially all of the other real property in the district.
+- (1) Not less than twenty-five percent, by area, of the real property within the district is a blighted area or not less than fifty percent, by area, of the real property within the district will stimulate and develop the general conomic welfare and prosperity of the state through the promotion and advancement of industrial, commercial, manufacturing, agricultural, or natural resources; and - (2) The improvements of the area is likely to enhance significantly the value of substantially all of the other real property in the district.

 It is not necessary to identify the specific parcels meeting the criteria.
 No county may create a tax incremental district located, in whole or in part, within a municipality, unless the governing body of such municipality has consented thereto by resolution.
+SL 2011, ch 73.§3